Punktum-dk/whois-rest-service-specification/README.md

 <a id="document-history"></a>
 ## Document History

+- 2.1 2019-11-19
+  - Updated section on rate limiting based on changes to production environment

 - 2.0 2019-04-30
   - Major update based on the changes with major release 2.0.0 of the WHOIS RESTful service
   - Documenting removal of public information on non-registrant users for handle (users) and domain name inquiries